 Use lotion on your feet

-It’s easy for the skin on your feet to dry out, especially in the summer.
+It’s easy for the skin on your feet to dry out, especially in the summer and winter.
 To prevent drying (and subsequently, cracks which can become infected), regularly rub a thin coat of lotion on your feet.
 Avoid putting it in between your toes, as excess moisture can lead to a fungal infection.

 Make an appointment with Ryan Foot & Ankle

 For patients with diabetes, it’s important to schedule regular appointments with a podiatrist.
-This is especially true in the summer, since the high heat and excess moisture make your feet more prone to infection.
-Seeing your podiatrist at least once during the summer months can help ensure you’re keeping your feet happy and healthy as possible.
+Seeing your podiatrist at least once every 6 months can help ensure you’re keeping your feet happy and healthy as possible.
 If you live in the Charlotte area and would like to schedule a podiatrist appointment, call Ryan Foot & Ankle today.